-In the martial arts it is customary to define a strike, block, or kick as targeting a specific general area of the body.
+In martial arts, it is customary to define a strike, block, or kick as targeting a specific general area of the body.
 At times these references may include a particular body part, for example Atama Mawashi Geri might indicate a roundhouse kick to the head.

 A reference such as Jodan Gyaku Tsuki would indicate a Gyaku Tsuki targeting any area of the body at or above the shoulder level.
-The strike might impact any of the areas of body mentioned earlier.
+The strike might impact any of the areas of the body mentioned earlier.
 So the specific target is not identified.
-The only thing that is relevant is that the strike should be delivered at a high level.
+The only relevant thing is that the strike should be delivered at a high level.

-This term refers to something that is a mid-level.
+This term refers to something at the mid-level.
 When referencing the body this would suggest any part of the body from just below the shoulders to the groin.
-It is in essence the trunk or torso of the body.
+It is, in essence, the trunk or torso of the body.

 Like Jodan, the term Chudan does not indicate a specific target but rather an area of the body.
 A Chudan Yoko Geri might strike anything including the kidneys, abdomen, spine, groin, or ribs.

 A Gedan level strike or block would indicate something that generally is targeting something below the hips.
 You might be performing a Gedan Barai or you might be delivering a Gedan Mae Geri.
 So once again the term is used only to suggest that the specific action is targeting a lower area of the body.

 These terms are not absolute.
 A Chudan strike might impact the shoulders.
 A Jodan strike might impact the upper chest.
 And a Gedan strike might be targeting the groin or lower abdomen.
 So there is some overlap in these definitions.
 They are not fixed or defined areas of the body.